ethantjackson/workout-website/README.md

 Workout Builder has been my summer web dev project, with the purpose of solidifying my front and back end understanding.
 Workout Builder was built with the MERN stack, incorporating a front end styled with Materialize and custom css and a custom workout API including over 250 workouts.

 Workout Builder includes a robust user system, with hashed passwords using bcrypt and JWT authentication for protected routes.
-I have also implemented a Google OAuth login strategy using Passport and JWT.
+I have also implemented a Google OAuth login strategy using Passport.

 Workout Builder's front end incorporates several Materialzie components, including cards, carousels, and tooltips for a more streamlined user experience.
 Furthermore, I utilized the Materialize grid system to allow for responsive styling on all device types (from mobile to desktop).
 I also utilized a persisted Redux store, to allow for global data access accross this multi-page website.